 2019-12-26T08:18:26Z UpdateTip: new best=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx height=193999 version=XXXXXXXXX log2_work=68.540511 tx=XXXXXXXXXX date='2012-08-15T09:44:56Z' progress=0.012265 cache=114.1MiB(XXXXXXXX)

 Notice the part in bold that says progress = 0.012265.
 This means progess is about 1.2265%.
 However, keep in mind that progress is initially fast, but does get slower over time.
-(I did read why this happens, but can't find the reference now) - Or an easier way to check your progress is shown below: (I got this from here)
+(I did read why this happens, but can't find the reference now)

 echo `bitcoin-cli getblockcount 2>&1`/`wget -O - http://blockchain.info/q/getblockcount 2>/dev/null`